 Did the Flexner Report overlook the ethos of medicine in its blind passion for science and education?
 What was the cost of our success, and who has borne that burden?
 Review of medical care in the last century documents that the trust and respect that were extended to the profession 50 years ago have been substantially eroded.
 There has been a fall from grace of our vaunted profession.
 Physicians have lost their authenticity as trusted healers.
 The discontent with doctor’s errors, doctor’s silence, doctor’s experimentation, and the crass monetary orientation of the profession is legion.
 The profession appears to be losing its soul at the same time its body is clothed in a luminous garment of scientific knowledge.
 As it was, the science of medicine eclipsed the active witnessing of our patients.

 Edmund Pellegrino’s lament was proven true that doctors had become neutered technicians with patients in the service of science rather than science in the service of patients.
 How else to explain the seemingly unexplainable Tuskegee experiments, the Henrietta Lacks tissue culture tragedy, the many occurrences in which the physician as scientist has taken precedence over the physician as healer.
-But this lesion is not restricted to situations in which patients are used as experimental subjects ― it pervades the fashion in which so much of medicine was taught and practiced in the last century.
-From a 2011 article in the September issue of the Yale Journal of Biology and Medicine (The Flexner Report 100 Years Later).
+But this lesion is not restricted to situations in which patients are used as experimental subjects ― it pervades the fashion in which so much of medicine was taught and practiced in the last century. -From a 2011 article in the September issue of the Yale Journal of Biology and Medicine (The Flexner Report 100 Years Later).

 Where is the Flexner Report Continuing to Lead Us?

 Where has all of this taken us, and where are we going to eventually end up?
 Considering what we know about disease today, it amazes me that doctors who spend hundreds upon hundreds of hours learning about which drugs should be given for what diseases; there is almost zero time spent studying NUTRITION or simple matters such as GUT HEALTH.
 What is the unspoken implication of this thought process?
-Natural things are inferior, unscientific, and don’t really matter.
+Natural treatments are inferior, unscientific, and don’t really matter.

-And although this emphasis on drugs and surgery to the near total exclusion of natural methods of healing has made a lot of doctors a lot of money, I am not sure it is leaving them fulfilled or happy.
+And although this emphasis on drugs and surgery to the NEAR TOTAL EXCLUSION OF NATURAL METHODS of healing has made a lot of doctors a lot of money, I am not sure it is leaving them fulfilled or happy.
 What would possibly lead me to make such a bold statement?
 Besides the link I left you a few paragraphs ago, let’s look at a few statistics from the most recent survey (2012) of the Physicians Foundation (over 13,500 doctors were included in this poll).

-• When asked about their feeling concerning the current state of the medical field, nearly 70% checked, “negative or somewhat negative“.
+- When asked about their feeling concerning the current state of the medical field, nearly 70% checked, “negative or somewhat negative“.

-• When asked about their thoughts concerning the future of the medical field, nearly 80% were on the “negative / pessimistic” side of the fence.
+- When asked about their thoughts concerning the future of the medical field, nearly 80% were on the “negative / pessimistic” side of the fence.

-• Over 80% of the doctors polled checked “Somewhat Negative or Very Negative” when asked about physician morale (less than 2% checked “Very Positive”).
+- Over 80% of the doctors polled checked “Somewhat Negative or Very Negative” when asked about physician morale (less than 2% checked “Very Positive”).

-• 85% of those surveyed believe that the practice of medicine is in decline.
+- 85% of those surveyed believe that the practice of medicine is in decline.

-• One third of these physicians said that if they had to do it all over again, they would choose a different profession, and nearly 60% said they would not recommend entering the profession to their children.
+- One third of these physicians said that if they had to do it all over again, they would choose a different profession, and nearly 60% said they would not recommend entering the profession to their children.

-• Over 60% revealed that if they could, they would retire today.
+- Over 60% revealed that if they could, they would retire today.

-• Not surprisingly, some of the main reasons given for the low morale and pessimism within the profession include “Too much regulation and paperwork” (99%), “Loss of clinical autonomy” (over 95%), “Erosion of the patient / doctor relationship” (over 90%), “Money trumps patient care” (over 85%), and “Physicians not compensated for quality” (over 90%).
+- Not surprisingly, some of the main reasons given for the low morale and pessimism within the profession include “Too much regulation and paperwork” (99%), “Loss of clinical autonomy” (over 95%), “Erosion of the patient / doctor relationship” (over 90%), “Money trumps patient care” (over 85%), and “Physicians not compensated for quality” (over 90%).

 Statistics like this lead me to believe that many doctors are waking up to the fact that Allopathic Medicine, while providing its share of successes, has in many arenas, been an abject failure.
-To begin understanding some of the underlying reasons, one need look no further than the 2007 study on “Clinical Evidence” from the British Medical Journal
+To begin understanding some of the underlying reasons, one need look no further than the 2007 study on “Clinical Evidence” from the British Medical Journal.

 After reviewing nearly 2,500 of the most common medical treatments, they found that only 13 percent were PROVEN to be beneficial.
 Twenty years earlier, Duke University’s DR. DAVID EDDY told us that (gulp) only 15% of medical treatments had any evidence for their use.
 Our own government had told us the same thing ten years prior to that — the Office of Technology Assessment’s 1978 study on the same topic found that, “only 10 percent to 20 percent of medical treatment had evidence of efficacy“.